apache/horaedb/docs/dev/architeture.md

 #### MemTable
 module path: https://github.com/CeresDB/ceresdb/tree/main/analytic_engine/src/memtable

-`Memtable` is used to store the newly written data and after a certain amount of data is accumulated, CeresDB organizes the data in `MemTable` into a query-friendly storage format (`SST`) and stores it to the persistent device.
-Before persisting, `MemTable` also provides querying.
+`Memtable` is used to store the newly written data and after a certain amount of data is accumulated, CeresDB organizes the data in `MemTable` into a query-friendly storage format (`SST`) and stores it to the persistent device. `MemTable` is readable before it gets persisted (flushed).

 The current implementation of `MemTable` is based on [agatedb's skiplist](https://github.com/tikv/agatedb/blob/8510bff2bfde5b766c3f83cf81c00141967d48a4/skiplist).
 It allows concurrent reads and writes and can control memory usage based on [Arena](https://github.com/CeresDB/ceresdb/tree/main/components/skiplist).